josmar-crwdstffng/angular/aio/content/guide/dynamic-form.md

 The data model for this type of form must represent a question.
 The example includes the `DynamicFormQuestionComponent`, which defines a  question as the fundamental object in the model.

-The following `QuestionBase` is a base class for a set of controls that can represent the question and its answer in the form.
+The following `QuestionBase` is a base class for a set of controls that can represent the question and the associated answer in the form.

 <code-example header="src/app/question-base.ts" path="dynamic-form/src/app/question-base.ts"></code-example>